Turkish PM Erdogan says Israel's Gaza offensive threatens rapprochement

 Close Turkish-Israeli relations, which also involved security cooperation and joint military exercises, had been an important part of the United States' regional policy.

-“We cannot normalize (relations).
+“We cannot normalise (relations).
 First, this cruelty must end," Erdogan said during a speech in the central Turkish city of Yozgat late on Thursday.

-"As long as this is not done, it is not possible that a normalization of the relations between Turkey and Israel be realized," he added, calling for a ceasefire to resume.
+"As long as this is not done, it is not possible that a normalisation of the relations between Turkey and Israel be realised," he added, calling for a ceasefire to resume.

 Turkey was once Israel's closest regional ally, but ties have soured in recent years, reaching a nadir when Israeli commandos stormed the Mavi Marmara, a vessel taking part in an aid flotilla challenging Israel's naval blockade of the Gaza Strip.
 Ten people were killed.